 \subsubsection{Weakening the adverse effect of inaccurate supervision}

 One crucial problem this study aims to deal with is inaccurate supervision, in which labeled samples do not always reflect the ground truth \citep{zhang2021learning}.
-This occurs because landslide samples are collected from historical records and potential inferred landslides.
-In fact, the occurrence of historical landslides is a certain contingency, and potential landslides are inferred by experts according to prior knowledge, both of which would lead to certain inaccuracies in the marking of landslide samples.
-That is different from a picture sample from which clear contents and objects can be confirmed or samples can be identified with definite labeling meanings.
-In view of this, the proposed meta-learner designed a trick to weight the task losses to alleviate the adverse effects of inaccurate supervision, as discussed in Section \ref{subs:meta-learner}.
-To compare the performance in term of stability and overall accuracy (OA), we (meta) train part of the samples of FJ and FL, and then test the other part of the samples of FJ and FL.
+It occurs because landslide samples are collected from historical records and potential inferred landslides.
+The occurrence of historical landslides is a certain contingency, and experts infer potential landslides according to prior knowledge, both of which would lead to certain inaccuracies in the marking of landslide samples.
+That is different from a picture sample from which precise contents and objects can be confirmed, or samples can be identified with definite labeling meanings.
+Given this, the proposed meta-learner designed a trick to weigh the task losses to alleviate the adverse effects of inaccurate supervision, as discussed in Section \ref{subs:meta-learner}.
+To compare the performance in terms of stability and overall accuracy (OA), we (meta) train part of the samples of FJ and FL and then test the other part of the samples of FJ and FL.
 The performance can be seen in Fig. \ref{fig:candle charts}.

-The OA of the MLP-based method did not improve significantly as the number of samples increased, which illustrates the limitation of learning with only a few samples.
-The RL-based method slightly improves but is unstable with high standard deviation.
+The OA of the MLP-based method did not improve significantly as the number of samples increased, illustrating the limitation of learning with only a few samples.
+The RL-based method slightly improves but is unstable with a high standard deviation.
 The MAML-based method increases the OA to a new height but also suffers from instability owing to the adverse effect of inaccurate supervision.
 Instead, the proposed method realizes the best OA and stability.
-Because of the correlation of input features, direct feeding of the original data to the supervision task would mislead the learner to wrongly weight the contribution of the features.
-It can reflet the embedding space of the MAML-based method that not a few positive and negative samples are still confusedly mixed in some dimensions.
+Because of the correlation of input features, direct feeding of the original data to the supervision task would mislead the learner to weigh the contribution of the features wrongly.
+It can reflect the embedding space of the MAML-based method that not a few positive and negative samples are still confusedly mixed in some dimensions.